bsehgol/devicetodatabase/index.md

 # devicetodatabase

 When we are a client we can write to a topic and publish our data.
 In this case we publish a JSON including temperature, humidity, pressure, illuminance, uva, uvb and soil moisture.
-We will subscribe to the corresponding topics.
-On that arduino IDE topics are subscribed using the following commands:
+Topics are added using the following commands.

 ```markdown
 String temperatureTopic = "itp/" + DEVICE_ID + "/temperature";